-I always tell anyone traveling to Asia and especially to Hanoi, Vietnam, to not sleep in and miss all the excitement on the streets in the early mornings.
-Something magical can happen in the parks, streets, and public areas in Asia with early morning exercise.
+I always tell anyone traveling to Asia, especially Hanoi, and Vietnam, to not sleep in and miss all the excitement on the streets in the early mornings.
+With early morning exercise, something magical can happen in Asia’s parks, streets, and public areas.
 This is always one of my favorite times of the day.

-In the early mornings in Hanoi, Vietnam, many of the streets bustle with people out exercising.
-It is usually safe to go out in the early mornings in Hanoi, Vietnam.
+In the early mornings in Hanoi, Vietnam, many streets bustle with people out exercising.
+It is usually safe to go out early in Hanoi, Vietnam.
 People in the city tend to start their days very early.
-To see the early morning exercise, you must also get up very early.
-There are many places in Hanoi where you can see a lot of the early morning exercisers.
-Starting the day early is a habit that many people have throughout all of Asia.
+You must also get up early to see the early morning exercise.
+There are many places in Hanoi where you can see a lot of early-morning exercisers.
+Starting the day early is a habit that many people have throughout all Asia.

-Here is a video that shows some of the kinds of morning exercise on the streets of Hanoi, Vietnam.
+Here is a video showing some kinds of morning exercise on the streets of Hanoi, Vietnam.

 Is It Safe to Go Out In The Early Mornings?

-One of the concerns that many people may have about getting out the door in the early hours of the morning is if it is really safe to go out early?
+One of the concerns that many people may have about getting out the door in the early hours of the morning is if it is safe to go out early.
 The answer to that is not an easy yes or no answer.

 Here are a few things you can do to ensure your safety: